 USPS exchange rates

-However, transfers to Argentina, Colombia, the Dominican Republic, Guatemala, Honduras and Mexico are made in the local currency of the receiving country.
-Exchange rates will apply to these transactions, with Sure Money rates updated regularly to keep pace with market rates.
+Transfers to Argentina, Colombia, the Dominican Republic, Guatemala, Honduras and Mexico are made in the local currency of the receiving country.
+Exchange rates will apply to these transactions, and Sure Money rates update regularly to keep pace with market rates.

 You can review the exchange rate that applies to your transaction before you confirm your transfer details.